anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 ### 4.2.3 Nomination

 - Any individual can nominate themselves or another participant for a given lead/co-lead position (the nominee must accept nomination if was nominate by someone else) as long as they agree to CNTT ToR.
-- An individual can nominate themselves or another participant to multiple positions.
+- An individual can nominate themselves or another participant to one or more positions.

 <a name="4.2.4"></a>
 ### 4.2.4 Selection